 Joanne Woodward immersed herself in the role, and later admitted to taking her angry, humorless persona home with her.
 One night Paul Newman arrived at a friend’s house carrying his clothes in a shopping bag.
 “I’d like to occupy your spare room,” he said.
 “If I spend another night in bed with Beatrice Hunsdorfer, one of us will not be on the set tomorrow.”

 Peyton Place was based on New Hampshire writer Grace Metalious’ best selling novel of the same name.
-The story was about sordid secrets – about adultery, sexual abuse, murder and hypocrisy – hidden behind New England’s closed doors.
+It told the story of sordid secrets – adultery, sexual abuse, murder and hypocrisy – hidden behind New England’s closed doors.

 Producers looked long and hard for a New England location.
 Vermont and New Hampshire rejected them because of the racy content.
-So they turned to the Maine towns of Skowhegan, Waterville and Wiscasset, ultimately choosing Camden, where the public library wouldn’t put Peyton Place on its shelves.
+So they turned to the Maine towns of Skowhegan, Waterville and Wiscasset.
+Ultimately they chose Camden, where the public library wouldn’t put Peyton Place on its shelves.

 The 1957 film, which starred Lana Turner, was shot mostly in Camden, Maine, with some exteriors filmed in Belfast and Rockland (also Lake Placid, N.Y.).
 About 500 local people appeared in the film as extras, though some ended up on the cutting room floor.

 The film premiered in Camden two days before everyone else saw it.
-Peyton Place didn’t do well at the box office for the first four months until Lana Turner’s daughter killed her mother’s mobster lover, Johnny Stompanato.
-It then became the second-highest grossing film of 1958.
+Peyton Place didn’t do well at the box office for the first four months.
+Then, Lana Turner’s daughter killed her mother’s mobster lover, Johnny Stompanato.
+It became the second-highest grossing film of 1958.

 Peyton Place received nine Oscar nominations, including four for supporting performances.